sendyhalim/blog/posts/swift/customizing-uisearchbar.md

 ---
-title: "Customizing UISearchBar Search Icon"
+title: "Customizing UISearchBar"
 date: "2018-02-10T03:19:00+07:00"
-description: "Tutorial to customize UISearchBar search icon"
+description: "Tutorial to customize UISearchBar"
-tags: ["swift", "uiview", "uisearchbar"]
+tags: ["swift", "uisearchbar", "ios", "uiview"]
 ---

-Sometimes we want to customize the search icon of a `UISearchBar` for iOS, one way to do this is by creating a subclass of `UISearchBar` and customize the search icon inside its `willMove(toSuperView:)` method.
+The default view of `UISearchBar` is kind of boring, one way to customize it is by subclassing `UISearchBar` and put the customization code in `willMove(toSuperView:)` method.
 In this post, we'll try to do 2 things

 - Set border radius for `UISearchBar`